-You can find manual wheelchairs for a few hundred dollars all the way up to a few thousand depending on make and models.
+You can find wheelchairs for a few hundred dollars all the way up to a few thousand depending on make and models.
 There are all types of manual chairs from sports wheelchairs, heavy-duty wheelchairs, light wheelchairs, and more to chose from.

 What is the difference between a manual wheelchair and an electric wheelchair?

 Like we have stated above a manual wheelchair is something that has to be self-propelled forward by either you or someone else by pushing the chair.
 An electric wheelchair is propelled by batteries and a motor that moves the chair for you.
-Electric wheelchairs are more money than manual wheelchairs and can be used easier outdoors depending on the model.
+Electric wheelchairs are more money than self-propelled wheelchairs and can be used easier outdoors depending on the model.

 Electric wheelchairs use motors, batteries, joystick controls, and braking systems that all make the price higher.
-They also require more maintenance than your typical standard manual wheelchair.
+They also require more maintenance than your typical standard wheelchair.

 The 5 Best Rated Manual Wheelchairs Comparison Chart